postsharp/Metalama.Patterns/doc/npc.md

 * CPU cache-friendly algorithm (i.e. minimizing usage of hash tables).

 ## Subscription model
-The prototype uses subscription model, where consumer subscribes to receive notification for a specific "slot" on the target object.
+The prototype uses subscription model, where consumer subscribes to receive notification for a specific "source slot" on the target object.

 This allows consumers to subscribe to a notification of change of a specific property without the need for dictionary lookup.

-The slot resolution (determining to which slot to subscribe to) can be done either statically or dynamically.
+The source slot resolution (determining to which source slot to subscribe to for a given property dependency) can be done either statically or dynamically.

 ```
 class A